QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Preliminaries

 This scheme is termed symmetric quantization when $z = 0$, and asymmetric otherwise.

-Quantization-aware training (QAT) simulates these operations during training.
+QAT simulates these operations during training.
 In the forward pass, $w$ undergoes quantize-dequantize steps (\cref{eq:quantize,eq:dequantize}) to compute the loss $\mathcal{L}$.
 During backpropagation, the straight-through estimator (STE)~\cite{STE} approximates gradients through the non-differentiable rounding operator.
-Furthermore, $s$ and $z$ can be jointly optimized as learnable parameters~\cite{LSQ,LSQPlus}, allowing the model to actively compensate for quantization errors and yielding significant gains over post-training quantization in low-bit settings.
+Furthermore, $s$ and $z$ can be jointly optimized as learnable parameters~\cite{LSQ,LSQPlus}, allowing the model to actively compensate for quantization errors, thereby achieving significant gains over post-training quantization in low-bit settings.